karatelabs/karate/README.md

 For more details, please refer to [this discussion](https://github.com/intuit/karate/issues/395#issuecomment-434745214) which has links to the message-queue listener example as well.

-## Cucumber Tags
+## Tags
-Cucumber has a great way to sprinkle meta-data into test-scripts - which gives you some interesting options when running tests in bulk.
+Gherkin has a great way to sprinkle meta-data into test-scripts - which gives you some interesting options when running tests in bulk.
 The most common use-case would be to partition your tests into 'smoke', 'regression' and the like - which enables being able to selectively execute a sub-set of tests.

 The documentation on how to run tests via the [command line](#test-suites) has an example of how to use tags to decide which tests to *not* run (or ignore).
-The [Cucumber wiki](https://github.com/cucumber/cucumber/wiki/Tags) has more information on tags.
 Also see [`first.feature`](karate-demo/src/test/java/demo/tags/first.feature) and [`second.feature`](karate-demo/src/test/java/demo/tags/second.feature) in the [demos](karate-demo).
 If you find yourself juggling multiple tags with logical `AND` and `OR` complexity, refer to this [Stack Overflow answer](https://stackoverflow.com/a/34543352/143475) and this [blog post](https://testingneeds.wordpress.com/2015/09/15/junit-runner-with-cucumberoptions/).

 > For advanced users, Karate supports being able to query for tags within a test, and even tags in a `@name=value` form.
 Refer to [`karate.tags`](#karate-tags) and [`karate.tagValues`](#karate-tagvalues).